dotnet/docs-maui/docs/tutorials/notes-mvvm/includes/viewmodel-notes.md

     :::code language="csharp" source="../snippets/viewmodel-shared/csharp/Notes/ViewModels/NotesViewModel.cs" id="query":::

     The **Note viewmodel** created in the previous tutorial step, used navigation when the note was saved or deleted.
 The viewmodel navigated back to the **AllNotes view**, which this viewmodel is associated with.
-This code detects if the query string contained either the `deleted` or `saved` key.
-The value of the key is the unique identifier of the note that was handled.
+This code detects if the query string contains either the `deleted` or `saved` key.
+The value of the key is the unique identifier of the note.

     If the note was **deleted**, that note is matched in the `AllNotes` collection by the provided identifier, and removed.